Every English hospital to benefit from £10 million funding

-In March 2018, on World Sleep Day, we published the Fatigue and Facilities Charter, which outlines simple steps that can be taken to improve facilities and reduce fatigue, so you can safely, effectively and efficiently care for your patients.
+In March 2018, on World Sleep Day, we published the Fatigue and Facilities charter, which outlines simple steps that can be taken to improve facilities and reduce fatigue, so you can safely, effectively and efficiently care for your patients.
+A little more than a year later, all trusts in England had signed up to the charter.

 As doctors, you are all pulling together to meet increasing demands in an overstretched health service; working more intense hours, routinely missing breaks and dealing with inadequate rest facilities.
 We know this is bad for staff and your patients.